Congressional District # 10

 A Record of Decision (ROD) was signed in 1987.
 In 1988, the United States Environmental Protection Agency (U.S. EPA), Illinois Environmental Protection Agency (IEPA), and Manville Corporation entered into a consent decree (CD) to conduct the remedial design and remedial action (RD/RA) at the site.
 The cleanup activities that were implemented included placement of a 24-inch soil cover with vegetation over all dry waste areas; paving of two parking lot areas contaminated with asbestos; resurfacing site roadways with a 24-inch cover; and providing rip rap along all operating wastewater treatment ponds.
 Construction activities began in November 1988 and after two enforcement actions, including collection of a $38,000 stipulated penalty (for late submission of documents) and a $165,000 civil penalty (for improper grading activities), the RA proceeded smoothly until its completion in August 1991.
 Additional work was included in the RA when further contamination was discovered during site clearing activities.
 Ultimately, approximately 3 million cubic yards of asbestos-containing waste that was spread over approximately 150 acres was provided with a cover that virtually eliminated the potential for releases of asbestos to the air.
 The total cost of the RA was approximately $20,000,000, including the additional work.
 Currently, operation and maintenance (O&M) activities, such as soil cover maintenance and groundwater monitoring, continue at the site.
 Contingency plans are in place in case the soil cover fails or the groundwater or surface water become contaminated with levels that exceed applicable standards.

 Per EPA's letter of June 9, 2010, the Phase II Remedial Work Plan (30% design) for the industrial canal, pumping lagoon, and collection basin was submitted to EPA for review in December 2010.
 EPA disapproved the work plan in March 2011 and met with Johns-Manville in May 2011 requiring them to revise the design to include, among other things, filling and proper capping of the industrial canal, pumping lagoon, and collection basin.
-The revised work plan is under review by EPA and the Illinois EPA.
+The revised work plan is expected by December 2011.

 Success StoryThe cleanup of the Johns-Manville Site proceeded very quickly from its listing on the National Priorities List to the completion of the soil cover over the landfill area of the Site in 1991.